-OUTPATIENT SPECIALTY CLINICS: ASSESSMENT EXPERIENCES
+NEUROPSYCHOLOGY DEPARTMENT OUTPATIENT SPECIALTY CLINICS

-Fellows gain experience in psychological assessment by participating in each of the following outpatient specialty clinics.
-Fellows participate in each outpatient specialty clinic for six months.
+Fellows gain experience in psychological assessment by participating in each of the following outpatient specialty clinics for six months.
 There are two supervising psychologists per major rotation, and each fellow spends three months being supervised by each supervising psychologist.
 Through involvement in these outpatient specialty clinics, fellows gain experience serving individuals, from infants to young adults, with a wide range of neurodevelopmental and/or psychiatric disorders.
 As part of this experience, fellows offer consultation to medical providers, families and school staff members, and they are exposed to relevant special education law.
 The specific outpatient specialty clinics are described below.